Adding Custom Items with the Unreal Editor

 Warning

-Files in ModdingKit/Saved/Cooked/WindowsNoEditor/Astro/Content/Mods/YOUR_USERNAME and UE_PROJECT/Content/Mods/YOUR_USERNAME are different.
-Where UE_PROJECT is the path to unreal project.
+The files in Saved/Cooked/WindowsNoEditor/Astro/Content/Mods/YOUR_USERNAME and Content/Mods/YOUR_USERNAME are different.
 The first location contains the cooked files, while the second one contains the uncooked ones.
-You MUST copy from the first location because the game only accepts cooked ones.

-Now that the scripts and the program are extracted we can pack our mod.
-Open two file explorer windows, one with the repack.bat file, and the other showing your mod folder.
+Now that the scripts and the program are extracted, we can pack our mod.
+Open two File Explorer windows, one with the _Repack.bat file, and the other showing your mod folder.

-Next, drag and drop your project’s main folder (000-TutorialMod-0.1.0_P) onto the repack.bat file.
+Next, drag and drop your project’s main folder (000-TutorialMod-0.1.0_P) onto the _Repack.bat file.